juliangumenita/database/README.md

-# Mint

-Mint is a set of useful PHP codes for handling anything from database connections to code utilization.

 ## Getting Started

-Mint uses one of the latest PHP version (7.2.4).
+This library uses one of the latest PHP version (7.2.4).

 ## Database Class